uberspark/uberxmhf/xmhf/doc/setup-xmhf64.md

 ## Compiling XMHF

-Currently compiling XMHF64 is only tested on Debian-based platforms (e.g.
-Debian, Ubuntu).
-Docker can be used (e.g. tag `debian:latest`).
-We will use Debian as the example OS below.
+Compiling XMHF64 is tested on Debian 11 and Fedora 35.
+For Ubuntu, the usage should be similar to Debian.
+For Docker, the `debian:11` tag is tested.
+This documentation will use "Debian" and "Fedora" to differentiate between RPM-based Linux and DEB-based Linux.

 ### Installing build tools